RUC-NLPIR/Awesome-Long-Horizon-Agents/README.md

-Over the past few years, large language models have moved from single-turn chatbots to the decision-making core of autonomous agents across software engineering, information seeking, computer use, and scientific discovery.
-As Figure 1 illustrates, the time horizon of tasks these agents can complete on their own is expanding at an exponential pace.
-This trend crystallizes one decisive requirement we call **long horizon**: persistent iteration across reasoning, tool use, observation, and revision over many interdependent steps — from tasks completable within a single context window to those spanning windows, sessions, or open-ended task streams.
+Large language models have evolved from single-turn chatbots into the decision-making core of autonomous agents spanning software engineering, information seeking, computer use, and scientific discovery.
+As Figure 1 shows, the time horizon of tasks they can complete unaided is growing exponentially.
+This surfaces one decisive requirement we call **long horizon**: persistent iteration across reasoning, tool use, observation, and revision over many interdependent steps — from tasks within a single context window to those spanning windows, sessions, or open-ended task streams.

 Our survey frames **long-horizon agency** as a system-level capability jointly shaped by two forces: